witherhoard99/Fate/README.md

 ### Dev Dependency
 * ImGui - Useful for tuning / modifying values at runtime, saves lots of time
   * Is not required if DISABLE_IMGUI is set

+### Note
+Some of the commit messages are inaccurate because I did not realize I have to do `git add ./*` every single commit.
+Therefore, some commit messages apply to later commits